-All candidates admitted in MD courses shall appear in thesis examination at the end of 5^{th} calendar year of the MD programme.
+All candidates admitted in MD courses shall appear in Part-III thesis examination at the end of 5th calendar year of the MD programme and not later than 8th calendar year of enrolment.
 The examination shall include thesis evaluation with defense.